johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

     ```nodejs
     app.post('/handwritingtask', taskList.handwritingTask);
     ```
-5. Tst the application on your local machine, run `npm start` in the terminal to start your application, then refresh your [http://localhost:3000](http://localhost:3000) browser page.
+5. Test the application on your local machine, run `npm start` in the terminal to start your application, then refresh your [http://localhost:3000](http://localhost:3000) browser page.

 [Node.js]: http://nodejs.org/